HJfod/gdshare-legacy-app/docs.md

  * multiple: `bool` If included, user can select multiple items `optional`
  * options: `string[]` Menu options `optional`
  * menu: `string` Search box link `optional`
- * empty-text: `string` The text to display when search results return empty / there are no menu items.
+ * empty-text: `string` The text to display when search results return empty / there are no menu items. `optional`

 ```<c-h>```